feldman4/CMPD/notes.md

 phrase trees?

 comparative voice?

-imperative?
-eat shit and die
-go fuck yourself
-go fuck a tree
-go fuck a bamboo
-go suck a lemon

 You bourgeois warmonger, your accusation against the DPRK is no more than barking at the moon! -- KCNA